PolaricServer/docs/docs/restapi2.rst

 Source TrackLogApi.java

 Trackers (Arctic Tracker) may upload track-logs with trails of position-updates.
-This is an IoT device, and will require device authentication and authorisation.
+This is an IoT device, and will require device authentication and authorisation: The ``arctic`` service.

 +----------------------------+-------+-+------------------------------------------------------+
 | `/arctic/trklog`           | POST  |D| Post a list of position updates to the system        |